Beyond the Simple Power Law: A Bayesian Analysis of 897 Pulsar Spectra: Data and Methods

 \subsection{Bayesian model selection}

 We apply Bayesian inference to fit the flux density spectra of each pulsar in our data set.
 Our analysis follows the methodology described in \citet{youDeterminationBirthmassFunction2025}.
 To compute posterior distributions for the model parameters and the Bayesian evidence for each model, we employ the dynamic nested sampling algorithm implemented in the Python package \textsc{dynesty}.
+While the evidence includes an Occam penalty for model complexity, we treat the highest-evidence model as a convenient classification label rather than a definitive choice.
+We assess the strength of statistical preference using Bayes factors.

 A key challenge in spectral modeling is the variability and reliability of reported flux density uncertainties.
 Uncertainty estimates differ widely across studies: some authors adopt fixed values---such as 50\%, 20\%, or 10\%---either alone or added in quadrature to measurement errors; others average measurements obtained over multiple epochs and use the standard deviation; and more recent work sometimes adopts the modulation index.
 These methodological differences reflect varying instrumentation, observational strategies, and calibration procedures, as discussed in \citet{Gitika_2023}.
 The absence of a unified standard is further illustrated in \Fig{fig:uncertainty_distribution}, which shows the distribution of relative uncertainties across selected studies and the full dataset.
+For measurements that do not report accurate uncertainties, we adopt the assumed relative uncertainties suggested in the original papers (e.g., 10\% from \citet{Hobbs_2004a,Frail_2016}), rather than imposing new values.
+If no such estimates are provided, we assume a 50\% relative uncertainty, a value widely adopted in earlier works \citep{Jankowski_2018,sieber_pulsar_1973}.

 In many publications, it is unclear whether the reported uncertainties adequately account for temporal variability or systematic effects.
 Underestimated uncertainties are particularly problematic for spectral fitting, as their quadratic contribution to the likelihood can disproportionately influence model selection.
 To mitigate this, \citet{Jankowski_2018} adopted the Huber loss function to downweight outliers.
 However, this frequentist approach is not directly compatible with our Bayesian framework.